fantauzzi/crypto_star/README.md

 - Go to the link indicated in the output of `npm`, should be [http://localhost:8080/](http://localhost:8080/)

 ## Deployment to the Rinkeby Test Network via Infura
-- In the root of the repo, create a file named `.secret`, containing the private (secret) key to be used for deployment to Rinkeby. **Ensure the related account has enough funds to pay for the deployment**.
+- In the root of the repo, create a file named `.secret`, containing the seed (secret recovery phrase, in Metamask) that generated the private key to be used for deployment to Rinkeby. **Ensure the related account has enough funds to pay for the deployment**.
 - From a shell, again in the root of the repo, run `truffle` to compile the contracts and migrate them.

 ```bash